Jorge36/ScrapeDentalCouncil/README.md

 # ScrapeDentalCouncil

-This program scrapes a webpage to get the practitiones registered.
+This program scrapes a webpage to get the practitioners registered.
 I used three following libraries:

 1. BeautifulSoup